Rehab1410/IFN649---Assessment-2c/README.md

    - Pair the Raspberry Pi with Teensy over Bluetooth.

 2. **Upload Code:**
-   - Use Arduino IDE to upload `TeensyCode.ino` to the Teensy microcontroller.
+   - Use Arduino IDE to upload `Final_Project.ino` to the Teensy microcontroller.

 3. **Start the Raspberry Pi Script:**
    - Execute `data_processing.py` to receive data, publish it to MQTT, and handle alerts.